vidbina/landing-page-templates/CONTRIBUTING.md

 shell and install the node.js dependencies:

 1. Produce the needed image by running `make dev-image`
-2. Enter a Bash shell in a container by the previously created image by running `make bash`
+2. Enter a Bash shell in a container of the previously created image by running `make bash`
 3. Install NPM packages by running `npm install`